Quick Answer: Do Small Businesses Need Insurance?

 Is small business insurance required by law?

 It depends on the type of coverage and your state.
 Workers’ compensation insurance is legally required in nearly all U.S. states for businesses with at least one employee, per the U.S. Department of Labor.
 Commercial auto insurance is required if your business owns or operates vehicles.
-While general liability insurance is not federally mandated, many commercial landlords, clients, and government contracts require proof of it before doing business with you.
+General liability insurance is not federally mandated, but many commercial landlords, clients, and government contracts require proof of it before doing business with you.

 How much does small business insurance cost per month?